mendix/cf-mendix-buildpack/README.md

 `BLOBSTORE: https://my-intranet-webserver.my-company.com/mendix/`

-The preferred way to set up this on-premises web server is as a transparent proxy to `https://cdn.mendix.com/`.
+The preferred way to set up this on-premises web server is as a transparent proxy to `https://cdn.mendix.com/` and `https://download.mendix.com/`.
 This prevents manual work by system administrators every time a new Mendix version is released.

-Alternatively you can make the required mendix runtime files `mendix-VERSION.tar.gz` available under `BLOBSTORE/runtime/`.
-The original files can be downloaded from `https://cdn.mendix.com/`.
+Alternatively you can make the required Mendix runtime files `mendix-VERSION.tar.gz` available under `BLOBSTORE/runtimes/`.
+The original files can be downloaded from `https://download.mendix.com/`.
 You should also make the Java version available on:
 * `BLOBSTORE/mx-buildpack/jre-8-linux-x64.tar.gz`
 * `BLOBSTORE/mx-buildpack/jdk-8-linux-x64.tar.gz`